Marx1/PicoFox/README.md

 enclosure, battery, and antenna are included.
 I ship nearly anywhere in the world.~~

 You can also build your own - both the hardware and software are open source for non-commercial use.
 For commercial inquiries, I am not providing ANY production of the hardware.
-However for the origional design contact [justin@ai6ym.radio](mailto:justin@ai6ym.radio), then load the firmware from this repository.
+However for the original design contact [justin@ai6ym.radio](mailto:justin@ai6ym.radio), then load the firmware from this repository.

 ## Configuration